fine-boop/robotics_innovation/README.md

 Less important -
 - Work out photogrammetry software.
 Your inputs will be a lot of photos in remote/server/photogrammetry, and your code should output a 3d model to remote/server/photogrammetry/

-- Hardware - Sophia learn basic linux commands -eg cat, nano, touch, cd, mkdir and apt.
-Get hugo to share the spreadsheet with you on the hardware side of things, and think about how everythings gonna go together.
+- (SOPHIA) Hardware - Take the pi home.
+Plug the Ethernet or LAN cable into your home network.
+On your laptop install bettercap (software i was using) In linux run `sudo apt install bettercap` then `bettercap` then `net.probe on` then `net.show` and look for the one with the raspberry pi name.

 ## The Idea